Natural Home Remedies For Grey Hair

 Premature greying of hair can have a negative impact on young people’s self-esteem, particularly on those with darker hair types, due to the easy sight of grey hair.
 Therefore, long-lasting and efficient management of grey hair is essential.
 Today, there are several home remedies like oak galls, barley, onion juice, etc., that are known to be effective in dealing with grey hair.

 Even with the proper understanding of the causes of grey hair, the exact reason for its premature onset is not well studied.
-Hence, satisfactory management for its reversal remains indescribable as of today.5
+Hence, satisfactory management for its reversal remains indescribable as of today.

-The pigment called melanin that gives colour to the skin and eyes also is responsible for determining the hair’s colour.
-Hair colour is determined by the quality and combination of melanin.12
+The pigment called melanin, which gives colour to the skin and eyes, is also responsible for determining the hair’s colour.
+Hair colour is determined by the quality and combination of melanin.

 Natural and synthetic hair dyes or colours are available.
 Indian gooseberry, false daisy, and henna are popular natural colours that are usually safe to use but necessitate frequent touch-ups due to weak colourants.
-There are two types of synthetic hair dyes- oxidative (use an oxidising agent like hydrogen peroxide to produce hair colour) and nonoxidative (do not contain an oxidising agent)5
+There are two types of synthetic hair dyes- oxidative (use an oxidising agent like hydrogen peroxide to produce hair colour) and non-oxidative (do not contain an oxidising agent)

-Compounds like calcium pantothenate, green tea extract, phytoestrogens, and para-aminobenzoic acid can be taken orally to manage grey hair.5
+Compounds like calcium pantothenate, green tea extract, phytoestrogens, and para-aminobenzoic acid may be taken orally under a doctor’s guidance to manage grey hair.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.